princeerq98/praxxys-perigon-princequiton/README.md

 *Note : Quick Fixes if bug may occur*

-1. for "No Eslint Config" Just Run the command below, then Close the bug:
-  1.1      npm install eslint -g -D
+* for "No Eslint Config" Just Run the command below, then Close the bug:* npm install eslint -g -D eslint --init
-  1.2       eslint --init

-2. You may signup or use my credentials to log onto the app:
+* You may signup or use my credentials to log onto the app:*
   email: princequiton@gmail.com
   password: emmanuel